MiLB.com Frequently Asked Questions

 A. According to Rule 4.10 (a) in the Official Baseball Rules, Minor Leagues have the option to adopt a policy where all doubleheaders consist of two seven-inning games.
 It's done to complete the games in a timely manner while offering a good value for fans and accommodating the teams' travel plans.

 Q. Are Minor Leagues rules the same as those that govern Major League Baseball?
+What about the new intentional walk rule?

 Q. How can a run that is initially "unearned" become an "earned" run?
 Can an earned run become an unearned run in any circumstances?